Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 Nearly no color limitations with generally vibrant outcomes

-Investing in expensive equipment that can require special knowledge and heavy maintenance needs and care
+Needs expensive equipment that requires special knowledge and heavy maintenance care

 Needs pre-treatment and post-treatment

-Not the most cost-effective option for large orders with the same design
+Not a cost-effective option for large orders with the same design

-DTG printing is ideal for more detailed designs with unlimited colors and nuances that you want to print on cotton-based apparel.
-It can manage nearly any design from simple to complex, and it's able to produce precise, accurate results as well as high-quality prints great for artistic designs or photos.
+DTG printing is ideal for more detailed and complex designs with unlimited colors and nuances you want to print on cotton-based apparel.
+It can manage nearly any design, from simple to complex.
+It also produces precise, accurate results and high-quality prints great for artistic designs or photos.

 Learn more: Best Quality T-Shirts for Printing